UnrealProjectProgramming/Multiplayer_State_Synchronisation_And_Interpolation/README.md

   between updates: Simulating
   Information recived: Transform and velocity and server time.
   OnRecipet: Replay the control since server time , meaning that it will go back to the previous state in this Exact Time.

+* Refactoring our class as it gets too large , This site is very good for Design Patterns and Refactoring : https://refactoring.guru
+  Refactoring Process : we Have our main Class which is GoKart Actor in this class we will Handle Input Binding and we will refactor two compoanents from it
+  First component will be Movement Component and it will be responsible for smimulating movement, 2nd Component will be Replication Component and it will be responsible for replicating components and 2nd compnent must have direct access to first one.